 Duke BME Teams Triumph in Design Competitions

-Student design teams earn awards and recognition in multiple design competitions
+Student design teams earn awards and recognition in three design competitions

 Through the expanding design curriculum in Duke University’s Department of Biomedical Engineering, students develop practical design skills that allow them to turn innovative ideas into impressive prototypes.
 Recently, multiple student teams have used their skills to succeed in major design competitions.